Jujubee: 2021–present: Queen of the Universe and RuPaul's Drag Race: UK vs The World

 In November 2021, Jujubee was announced as one of fourteen contestants on the debut season of Queen of the Universe, an international drag queen singing competition, and a spin-off of RuPaul's Drag Race.
 She was eliminated in the second episode after singing Ariana Grande's "Into You".

-In January 2022, she was announced as one of the nine contestants on RuPaul's Drag Race: UK vs the World, becoming the very first Drag Race queen to compete on four separate seasons in the franchise.
+In January 2022, Jujubee was announced as one of the nine contestants to compete on the first series of RuPaul's Drag Race: UK vs. the World, becoming the very first Drag Race queen to compete on four separate seasons in the franchise.
 After the show aired, Jujubee announced that it would likely be the last time she competes in a drag competition.

+In May 2022, she was the subject of a photoshoot entitled 'Best in Show' with Paper.

 She is among the most followed queens from Drag Race, and as of October 2021, has accumulated over 1.1 million Instagram followers.

 Queen of Hearts

-In 2022, Jujubee hosted a dating game show podcast titled Queen of Hearts.

-Queen of Hearts is an American dating game show podcast created in 2022 and hosted by Jujubee.

-Jujubee, who is known for RuPaul's Drag Race, has created this podcast, which is formatted as a blind-date game show with the help of Wondery, Amazon Music, and Rococo Punch.
+In 2022, Jujubee began hosting a dating game show podcast titled Queen of Hearts.
+The podcast is formatted as a blind-date game show with the help of Wondery and Amazon Music.
 Each episode is hosted by Jujubee, who plays as a matchmaker for heartbroken individuals who are looking for love.
 André Hereford of Metro Weekly wrote, "Episodes typically clock in at 35 minutes or less, with Jujubee guiding each eager contestant — folks of different genders and persuasions — to choose from three potential matches.
 Upon listening to a few episodes, one thing is undeniable: flirting and attraction come through really clearly in an audio-only format.
 Voices give everything away."

-In Gaynrd, someone wrote, "Fans of 2000s-era MTV dating shows like Next and current fare such as Love Island, as well as Drag Race fans around the world, will enjoy the irresistible potion of provocative, hilarious and heartfelt that is Queen of Hearts."

-In Out Magazine, Bernardo Sim wrote, "Now, Jujubee is taking a break from drag competitions to host her own podcast series, Queen of Hearts.
-In it, Juju will help people connect and potentially go on a date together – all without seeing each other.
+In Out, Bernardo Sim wrote, "In [Queen of Hearts], Juju will help people connect and potentially go on a date together – all without seeing each other.
 In each episode, Jujubee hosts a series of games and asks several questions to ensure that these contestants can find some chemistry between them."
+The third season of Queen of Hearts began airing on June 20, 2023.

+Dungeons and Drag Queens

+In June 2023, Jujubee took up the role of Twyla in the Dungeons & Dragons themed show Dungeons and Drag Queens, which was also the 18th season of the actual play anthology series Dimension 20 on Dropout.
+Brennan Lee Mulligan serves as the Dungeon Master while Jujubee plays alongside fellow Queens Alaska Thunderfuck, Bob the Drag Queen, and Monét X Change.
+In 2025, she reprised the role in the show's second season.